 As soon as we set foot inside Turnberry I knew I’d picked a winner for 2018’s birthday mini-break.
 The place was stunning.
 It was grand without being ostentatious, and although it was buzzing with life the overwhelming feeling that hit me was one of calm.

-Check-in was friendly, efficient and better still we were given sugary shortbread to feast on AND a complimentary room upgrade.
+Check-in was friendly and efficient.
+We were offered sugary shortbread AND given a complimentary room upgrade – woo hoo.

 Our ocean view room was perfect – elegant, tasteful, and boasting all mod cons, including a gigantic 54 inch curved TV.